Massive Attack: Ritual Spirit EP and working with Tricky again (2013–2019)

-Eutopia EP and audiovisual releases
+Eutopia EP and audiovisual releases (2020–present)

-In July 2020, Massive Attack released a political audiovisual EP called Eutopia.
-The three track fusion was created across five cities during the COVID-19 global lockdown period, and was part-formed by generative algorithmic visuals from AI art pioneer Mario Klingemann and collaborations with Algiers, Young Fathers and US poet Saul Williams.
+Massive Attack released a political audiovisual EP in July 2020 called Eutopia.
+The three-track fusion was created across five cities during the COVID-19 global lockdown period, and was partly formed by generative algorithmic visuals from AI art pioneer Mario Klingemann and collaborations with Algiers, Young Fathers and US poet Saul Williams.
 The conceptual project, co-written and produced by 3D and documentary filmmaker Mark Donne, featured strong arguments for global system change from UN Paris Climate Agreement author Christiana Figueres, founder of the Universal Basic Income Principle Professor Guy Standing and inventor of the US "Wealth Tax" policy Professor Gabriel Zucman.
 Each video ends with a quote from Thomas More's Utopia.

 Massive Attack were scheduled to headline the 2022 edition of the Primavera Sound music festival in Barcelona, Spain, but an unnamed band member's serious illness forced the band to cancel its appearance with the rest of its European tour.
+Angelo Bruschini, who played guitar on Mezzanine and 100th Window and had toured with the band since 1995, died of lung cancer on 23 October 2023.

+The group played their first show in five years on 5 June 2024 in Gothenburg, Sweden, joined by guests Elizabeth Fraser, Horace Andy and Young Fathers, who all toured with the band during their European shows that summer.
+The same line-up played Bristol in August.
+Billed as a 'Climate Action Accelerator' gig, the group worked with local businesses to reduce the event's environmental impact.
+Around this time, Massive Attack announced their first American tour since 2019; again to feature Fraser, Andy and Young Fathers.
+However, on 11 October 2024, the group cancelled all the US dates less than a week before.
+They cited "unforeseen circumstances" as the reason.

+In a December 2024 interview with NME, 3D revealed plans to release new music next year that had been ready since 2020 but was held up by record label disputes.
+He also said the band rejected an offer to play Coachella 2025 because of its environmental impact.
+In September 2025, Massive Attack removed their music from Spotify in protest against Spotify CEO Daniel Ek's investment in artificial intelligence military company Helsing.